astridjerald/Neural_network_with_R/README.md

 Curve fitting is the process of constructing a curve, or mathematical function, that has the best fit to a series of data points, possibly subject to constraints.

-Run the code from *Regression&Curvefit.R* ro understand how Linear Regression and Curve Fitting works in R.<br/>
+Run the code from *Regression&Curvefit.R* to understand how Linear Regression and Curve Fitting works in R.<br/>

 # Neural Network
 ## A primer in neural networks